 What are the symptoms of pre-eclampsia?

 There are often no symptoms with pre-eclampsia unless it’s severe, other than heightened blood pressure.
 Swelling is a common and typically harmless side effect of pregnancy but it can indicate also indicate complications like pre-eclampsia.

-‘If it is severe, symptoms include bad headaches that aren’t eased with paracetamol, problems with your vision, such as blurring or flashing lights before your eyes, severe pain just below the ribs, heartburn that doesn’t go away with antacids, rapidly increasing swelling of the face, hands or feet or generally feeling very unwell,’ says Shreelata.
+‘If your pre-eclampsia is severe, symptoms include bad headaches that aren’t eased with paracetamol, problems with your vision, such as blurring or flashing lights before your eyes, severe pain just below the ribs, heartburn that doesn’t go away with antacids, rapidly increasing swelling of the face, hands or feet or generally feeling very unwell,’ says Shreelata.

 How is pre-eclampsia diagnosed?

 To find out whether have pre-eclampsia, your GP will take your blood pressure.
 If it is high, the next step would be looking for protein in your urine.
 You might then have further urine tests, or be referred to hospital for monitoring.